Hip Replacement Complications

 Heterotopic Ossification

 Heterotopic ossification occurs when bone grows in soft tissues such as muscle or tendons.
-This growth can be three times as fast as normal bone growth and can cause pain around the artificial hip because of its jagged edges.
+This growth can be three times as fast as normal bone growth and can cause pain around an artificial hip because of its jagged edges.

 Infection Is a Serious Risk Following Hip Replacement

-If the infection is caught quickly, doctors may re-open the wound to clean it and inject antibiotics.
+The American Academy of Orthopaedic Surgeons puts the risk of postoperative infection at about 1%.
+If the infection is caught quickly, doctors may reopen the wound to clean it and inject antibiotics.

 If that does not work or if the infection is not discovered until later, the implant may need to be removed and re-implanted after the infection has been eradicated.

-Problems from Long-Term Wear: Metallosis and Osteolysis
+Long-Term Wear: Metallosis and Osteolysis

 While hip implants may last 20 years or longer, they do wear out.
 The act of the ball moving in the socket releases microscopic particles with every movement.

 In metal-on-metal hips, these particles over time can cause metallosis, a type of metal poisoning.
 In hip replacements with plastic parts, they can cause bone resorption called osteolysis.
+Particles can also cause tissue to break down or affect organs in the body.

 Metallosis